li-zhang1/rentzone-terraform-modules-ecs-project/README.md

 # rentzone-terraform-modules-ecs-project
-A repository to store terraform modules
+A repository to store terraform modules for rentzone ecs project